 Whether it’s red, yellow, orange, green, gray, or any other color, the variety of tractors on site will hold something for any enthusiast.
 Come and look, or bring your own antique iron treasure.
 Swap memories of that tractor seen Grandpa’s shed or grew up on.
 Big or small, there’s an interesting tractor in the line-up for all!

 While parking, save those feet for walking the site!
 Hop on one of the tractor-pulled people-movers and get a ride to the crossing.
-After wandering the buildings, touring the lines of tractors, and seeing all of the field activities, rest those feet and take in the bigger picture of the show by hopping on one of the horse-drawn trolleys.
-Take the chance to see and feel the “Gentle Giants” in action.
-Don’t miss the fun of the old-fashioned mode of public transportation!
+After wandering the buildings, touring the lines of tractors, and seeing all of the field activities, rest those feet and take in the bigger picture of the show by hopping on one of the trolleys.
+Choose a trolly making the short loop around the grounds or choose a trolly going to the field to take in the action.

 We are a 501c(3) organization with the show operated by volunteers.
 Donations can be designated for specific areas, such as the land fund, or will go into the general operations fund.
 All donations are tax deductible.